VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Overview

 We provide the implementation of Efficient Private Matrix Completion from Few Entries Per Row.
-First, the algorithm uses the estimated propensity from the observed data matrix M to estimation the second-moment matrix M^\top M. Second, provided with the inversely weighted second-moment matrix, we consider an iterative, low-rank imputation algorithm by computing a rank-r singular vector decomposition of the reweighted second-moment matrix.
+First, the algorithm uses the estimated propensity from the observed data matrix M to estimate the second-moment matrix $M^\top M$.
+Second, provided with the inversely weighted second-moment matrix, we consider an iterative, low-rank imputation algorithm by computing a rank-r singular vector decomposition of the reweighted second-moment matrix.
 We evaluate the relative estimation error and RMSE in user-level recovery of our algorithm.

 ### Datasets